04 February 2026

 Wholesale Markets

-Wholesale revenues drop 29% to lowest in three years
+Wholesale revenues fall 29% to three-year low

 Get full access to Modo Energy Research